misslivirose/peaches-and-eggplants/readme.md

 ## Design & Implementation
 I wanted this to be in a playable state within three hours, and it had to work completely offline.
 The only help I got was from the files on my local machine and the kindness of my seatmates to help me out.
 Shout out to [VS Code](https://code.com) for having some pretty great autocomplete features built-in.
 Before I started coding, I sketched out a little design document on a notepad that let me choose what I wanted my gameplay to be like.
 I wound up with this style of game because I figured it would be enough to get me going without needing to add too much complex logic.

+## Running the game locally
+This whole game is client-only, so if you want to use this as the base for your own basic clicking + matching game, you can grab the source code by forking it to your GitHub account, cloning it locally to your machine, and opening up the HTML page in your browser.
+No server or Node.js required!

 ## A few gotchas
 If you're just starting out with programming or JavaScript, I've outlined a couple of tricks and easy 'gotchas' that can happen with JS development: